-Purple Jersey races are usually, but not exclusively, long road events from around half-marathon distance and above.
+Purple Jersey races are usually, but not exclusively, long road events from around 10 mile distance and above.
 They are usually all on road or hard surfaces but may occasionally include stretches of mixed terrain.
 An example of an endurance event that contains some mixed-terrain is the Northumberland Coastal Run.
 For examples of other typical purple jersey GP races over the years have a look at the old purple jersey race reports.

 While all green or purple jersey races are possible in road shoes, the polka-dot jersey is unashamedly off-road.
 This jersey covers fell and off-road races of all distances.
 These races are great opportunities to dabble with the dark-side if you’ve ever been tempted, and being GP events, there’s a good chance a posse of your club-mates will be there too.
 Typical events include the shortish and beginner friendly Captain Cooks and Saltwell Harriers, through intermediate events such as the Hexhamshire Hobble and Simonside Fell Race, up to serious physical challenges of races such as the Swaledale Marathon and Sedbergh Hills.
 There’s something for everyone in fell racing; it’s not exclusive to the super-fit and super-lithe.
 Have a read through some old polka-dot jersey race reports to get a taste of what’s ahead.